-The longer you have to wait for your support team to get back to you, the more revenue your company misses out on.
+The longer you have to wait for your support service team to get back to you, the more revenue your company misses out on.
 Ask your top support options what their average response time is and if they have a response time guarantee.

 It’s also a good idea to check the qualifications of the people who will be providing your service with your Microsoft support company.
 After all, if you’re paying for this help, you don’t want someone who’s googling for answers while they put you on hold.

 Some subpar support companies will direct you through a call center each time you contact them.
 You’ll wind up with a new person each time, someone who doesn’t know your business’s history or the specific help you need.

 Customized Support Services

-One of the great things about Microsoft products is the opportunities they offer to create customized solutions that meet your business’s particular needs.
-Your Microsoft support alternative should provide you that same custom care.
+One of the great things about each Microsoft product is the opportunities they offer to create customized solutions that meet your business’s particular needs.
+Your Microsoft support alternative should provide you with that same custom level of care.

 Look for a company that will work with you to give you the specific support you need.
-You may need a little more attention on the SharePoint front but may not need any Azure support at all.
+You may need a little more attention on the SharePoint Online front but may not need any Microsoft Azure support at all.

 When you’re going through a period of growth or change, they can create a plan that gives you more support.
-And when you’re sailing smooth waters, you can dial that support back so you aren’t paying for services you don’t need.
+When you’re sailing smooth waters, you can dial that technical support back so you aren’t paying for managed services you don’t need.